 The Medford Farmers Market strengthens our diverse community through access to fresh, local, healthy and sustainable food.
-We accomplish this through a festive weekly market and educational programming.
+We accomplish this through a festive weekly market and educational programming in Medford, Massachusetts.

 Happy New Year Medford!
 With the holidays now a couple of weeks behind us, it's time to fill up the newly vacant spots in your fridges and freezers with some fresh local veggies, farm-raised meat, hand-made pasta and confections, and savory baked goods and snacks from local small businesses.
 It's a great time to check out what's happening at the Winter Farmers Market.